nekomaruh/Rendimiento_Escolar_en_Chile_2010-2019/README.md

 Note
 ----
-Please download here in this folder all the files above.

-Years 2016, 2017, 2018, 2019 renamed to "Rendimiento por estudiante (year)"
+- Years 2016, 2017, 2018, 2019 renamed to "Rendimiento por estudiante (year)"
-Download here the files above.
+- Download here the files above.
 Files added to .gitignore
+- All information listed here is provided by the Chilean Ministry of Education.

+Created by Johan Ordenes & Leonel Vilagra.